 Chickens in the Philippines

-Tagged with food, chicken, philippines on January 18, 2024
+Tagged with chicken, food, philippines on January 18, 2024

-chickens Many people don’t know much more about chickens than what they put in their mouths.
+Many people don’t know much more about chickens than what they put in their mouths.
 After all, they all taste the same when cooked, right?
 While the taste differences may be subtle, they’re still there.
 How a chicken tastes probably has more to do with what they eat than how they look.
 Some people believe those fed with chicken feed are far less tasty than those that forage for themselves.

 The first time I saw anything other than a white chicken was in the Philippines, that I can remember.
 The only place I saw live chickens before that was at my grandmother’s farm when I was young and I really don’t remember them.
 I’ve never seen a red chicken.
 The plumage on roosters doesn’t count.
 I’ve seen brown and black chickens, though, as they graze in and around where I live.